phavekes/gnome-extension-all-ip-addresses/README.md

 ## Introduction

 This extention is based upon the lan-ip-address extention.
-I added the switch between LAN, WAN and IPv6.
+I added the switch between LAN, WAN and IPv6 and VPN.
 This extention will only show the IP-addresses your workstation will use to communicate to the internet (IPv4 and IPv6) or your LAN.
 Virtual host-only interfaces (like e.g. Docker or VirtualBox interfaces) will not show.

 ## How it works